awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

     ```
     MY_REGION = Regions.US_EAST_1;
     ```
-    This would be the name of the Region that you noted down previously.
+    This would be the name of the IoT region that you noted down previously.

     ```
     CUSTOMER_SPECIFIC_ENDPOINT = "<CHANGE_ME>";